lqc/thinkcspy/source/classes_and_objects_I.rst

             """ Create a new point at x, y """ self.x = x
             self.y = y

+    # Other statements outside the class continue below here.

 The ``x`` and ``y`` parameters here are both optional.
 If the caller does not supply arguments, they'll get the default values of 0.
 Here is our improved class